Stephanie Gosk

-Stephanie Gosk (b.
-April 17, 1972) is an American journalist.
+Stephanie Gosk (born April 17, 1972) is an American television journalist.

-Education
+Early life and education

 Gosk graduated high school in 1990 from Phillips Academy.
-She then began her college career at Middlebury College in Vermont but decided she wanted to experience college in a large city so she chose to transfer to Georgetown University in Washington D.C.
+She then began her college career at Middlebury College in Vermont, but transferred to Georgetown University in Washington D.C. after deciding she wanted to experience college in a large city.
 During her time there, Gosk spent a semester abroad in Florence, Italy.
 After graduating from Georgetown in 1994 with a bachelor's degree in economics, she spent time in the Dominican Republic as a Peace Corps volunteer.

 Career

 Gosk is a correspondent for NBC News.
-She joined the network in September 2006.
+She joined the network in September 2006, and has gone on to cover numerous major events in recent history.

 Personal life

 Gosk is openly lesbian.
-She and her former partner, former Weekend Today news anchor Jenna Wolfe, have two daughters.
-Wolfe and Gosk married in 2013 but separated in 2021.
+She and news anchor Jenna Wolfe married in 2013, and had two daughters.
+Wolfe and Gosk separated in 2021.